farazAV/AppVirality-Android-SDK-2.0/README.md

 });
 ```

+<b>NOTE:</b> You need to invoke the above method on each launch but if your app uses Login/Logout feature then you should first ensure that the user is logged-in before calling the init() method so that you will have the user details required for initializing the SDK.

 <H4>STEP 5 - Launching Growth Hack</H4>

 In-App referral growth hack can be launched in 3 different ways.
 You can use any/all of these 3 options to launch the growth hack.